Provision persistent storage in Azure Machine Learning studio with Azure NetApp Files

 (!)
 Note

-In this article we described how we can make Azure Machine Learning studio use enterprise-grade high performance persistent storage backed by Azure NetApp Files volumes for the compute instances.
+In this article we described how we can make Azure training jobs and Azure Machine Learning studio notebooks use enterprise-grade high performance persistent storage backed by Azure NetApp Files volumes for training machine learning models and as persistent storage for studio notebooks.
+We also showed the ease in creating and restoring from snapshots using Azure NetApp Files.
 Get started with Azure NetApp Files today.